backdrop-contrib/domain/domain_conf/README.txt

 hook_domain_conf() allows developers to add additional form elements.

-Note that you may use this hook to create variables that are independent of other Drupal modules.
+Note that you may use this hook to create variables that are independent of other Backdrop modules.
 To do so, be sure to set the '#domain_setting' flag to TRUE before returning your $form array.

  - $form['myform']['#domain_setting'] = TRUE;